rustwasm/rfcs/text/009-error-handling.md

 hundreds or thousands of functions.

 As a more meta note, it is idiomatic in Rust to return custom error types, such as `Result<T, MyCustomError>`.
-However the current system heavily encourages users to *not* do that and instead just return `Result<T, JsValue>`.
+However, the current system heavily encourages users to *not* do that and instead just return `Result<T, JsValue>`.

 The reason is because if you return `Result<T, JsValue>` then you can use the